 Pour salt on the weeds.
 I usually get cheap salt for projects like this.

-How do I keep weeds from growing between block paving?
+How do I kill lichen growing in between my patio block paving?